LeoDeJaneiro/Breadth-First-Scrape/README.md

 # Breadth First Scrape - Puppeteer/Node.js

-This Scraper was developed as coding challenge.
-The requirement was to store all parts in a CSV file.
+This Scraper was developed as coding challenge, and is using the Breadth First Search algorithm for the website-graph traversal.
+The requirement was to scrape all products of an online catalogue and to store them in a CSV file.

 ```bash
 npm install